For Plug Power Inc. [PLUG], Analyst sees a rise to $30. What next?

 PLUG stock trade performance evaluation

-Plug Power Inc. [PLUG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.94.
-With this latest performance, PLUG shares gained by 6.26% in over the last four-week period, additionally plugging by 1.16% over the last 6 months – not to mention a drop of -48.28% in the past year of trading.
+Plug Power Inc. [PLUG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.00.
+With this latest performance, PLUG shares gained by 9.41% in over the last four-week period, additionally sinking by -1.21% over the last 6 months – not to mention a drop of -31.69% in the past year of trading.

 Plug Power Inc. [PLUG]: An insightful look at the core fundamentals